mlawford/oo_relations_review/readme.md

 #Sled(name)
-- All sleds
-- All dogs ***
+  We should be able to...
+  - Return all Sleds
+  - Return all Dogs that belong to Sleds
-- All dogs that belong to particular sleds
+  - All dogs that belong to a particular Sled
-- Add dog to sled
+  - Add a Dog to a Sled

 #Dogs(name, breed)
-- All dogs
+  We should be able to...
+  - Return all Dogs
-- Sled that owns the dog
+  - Return the Sled that owns a specific Dog
-- Find by name
+  - Find a Dog by name
-- Find all dogs by specific breed
+  - Find all Dogs by specific breed
-- Can have dogs that dont have sleds